renzodamgo/CHiME9-ECHI/docs/training.md

 `model_sample_rate`, which is the sample rate input for your model, and a `device` (`ha` or `aria`), this script will

-- Resample the `device` audio and the corresponding refrences to `model_sample_rate` and then segment it all in to just the speech segments,
+- Resample the `device` audio and the corresponding references to `model_sample_rate` and then segment it all into just the speech segments,
 - Resample the rainbow passages to `model_sample_rate`.

 The outputs of this stage will be saved into `paths.working_dir` under